fbpx

 about our funding

-Specifically, Mind Science seeks to fund research that will lead to significant advancements in the science of consciousness and/or improvements in the health and well-being of humankind.
-Fields of inquiry include, but are not limited to: neuroscience, cognitive science, psychology, resiliency, philosophy, biology, artificial intelligence, sleep and dream research, creativity, education, neuro-ethics, and experiential/subjective studies.
+Mind Science seeks research proposals focused on original research, or the meaningful compilation and interpretation of existing research data, resulting in significant advancements in the science of consciousness and improvements in the health and well-being of humankind.
+Fields of inquiry include but are not limited to: basic and translational neuroscience, cognitive science, psychology, biology, artificial intelligence, sleep and dream research, creativity, and learning.

 research funding opportunities